jarvisteach/appJar/docs/mkdocs/docs/pythonDevWidgets.md

     Returns the plot object, to allow further customisation.

 * `.updatePlot(title, x, y)`
     Update the specified plot with the specified x and y values.
+    Note, if you do this you will lose any customisations applied to the axes.

 * `.refreshPlot(title)`
-    Redraw the plot, call after changing the axes object...
+    Call this any time you modify the axes.